 The first is to shift from CD distribution to an online download via this site – no more CDs will be issued at all.
 Second, the encyclopaedia and the various programs such as the database reader, all of which require constant maintenance, have been ditched.
 We now offer only raw sgf data and it is up to the user to find ways of using the data – as many have already done, of course, most notably with Kombilo (www.u-go.net/kombilo/) and Drago (godrago.net), superb free resources proved by Ulrich Goetz and Gilles Arcas-Lukue.

-But for those who like their ready-cooked beans in a can with lashings of sauce, the entire database is also available on SmartGo (www.smartgo.com) products for both Windows and Mac.
-These also include access to the massive GoGoD Names Dictionary which contains biographical data on just about every go personage – players and others – of note.
+But for those who like their ready-cooked beans in a can with lashings of sauce, the entire database is also available on SmartGo (www.smartgo.com) products for Windows, Mac, iPhone and iPad.
+The Mac and iOS versions of SmartGo also include access to the massive GoGoD Names Dictionary which contains biographical data on just about every go personage – players and others – of note.

 ROLL OF HONOUR